gwasser/keyl/README.md

 * Friedman and Christiansen. _The Little Typer_.
 MIT Press, 2018.

+Which references the following related books on Scheme:

+* Friedman and Felleisen. _The Little Schemer_, 4th Edition.
+MIT Press, 1996.
+* Friedman and Felleisen. _The Seasoned Schemer_.
+MIT Press, 1996.

-However, the original implementation uses Racket.
+However, the original implementation of Pie provided by the book authors uses Racket.
 Therefore I consulted the following for help in implementing language interpretation using Haskell.

+* Wespiser, Adam. _Write You A Scheme, Version 2.0_.
+2016. <https://wespiser.com/writings/wyas/00_overview.html>.
 * Tang, Jonathan, with Wikibooks contributors. _Write Yourself a Scheme in 48 Hours_.
 Wikibooks, 2007. <https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours>.
 * Diehl, Stephen. _Write You a Haskell_ (early draft).
 2015. <http://dev.stephendiehl.com/fun/>.
 * Dornan, Chris, et al. _Alex User Guide_. <https://www.haskell.org/alex/doc/html/index.html>.